LazaUK/AIFoundry-GPT-image-1-Editing/README.md

 ![Input_Image](images/input_image.jpeg)

 Example Output:
 Below is an example of an edited image generated during the development of this notebook, based on an input image and a prompt like "Add a giant, friendly robot behind the bird."
-Your actual output may vary.
 ![Output_Image](images/output_image_edited.jpeg)

+> [!NOTE]
+> Your actual output may vary.